-Through the support of IACAC, Camp College is a free opportunity for rising seniors to learn about aspects of the college search and application process from college and high school counselors.
+Camp College is a free opportunity for rising seniors to learn about aspects of the college search and application process from college and high school counselors.
 Students will be able to have the experience of living on a college campus, while attending sessions on the college application process.
-Camp College will take place at Western Illinois University in Macomb, Illinois.
-Students will be provided food and lodging free of cost.
+Camp College will take place at four schools in Illinois: University of Illinois at Springfield, Illinois College, Millikin University, and Illinois State University.
+Students will be provided food and lodging free of cost!

 Sessions will include:

 - Did you know?: Attend academic sessions to learn about your major of interest

 - Finding your “FIT”: How to research a colleges and what college works for you

 - The meaning behind the rankings

 - Traveling Abroad: Besides my passport, what do I need?